Recipe for Duk Mandu Guk- a Korean Rice Cake and Dumpling Soup perfect for Lunar New Year!

 Using forks, shred the brisket.
 Toss with the minced garlic, sesame oil, salt, and pepper.
 Set aside.

 Drain the rice cakes and add to the boiling broth along with the dumplings.
 Stir the bottom of the pot to keep them from sticking.
 Cook until the dumplings are heated through and the rice cakes are chewy but not completely softened, about 4 minutes.
-Remove from heat.
+Slowly pour in the egg whites while stirring to create ribbons throughout the soup.
+Once cooked through, remove from heat.

 Divide the soup among serving bowls.
 Top with shredded beef, sliced eggs, seaweed, and green onions.
 Serve immediately.